MIR-UTLN-UJI/data-driven/README.md

 7-original_local_homography.py: is to run the original model just to see its performance and compare it with the results of our modified models.
 The loss function used is local homography

 8-original_global_homography.py: is to run the original model just to see its performance and compare it with the results of our modified models.
 The loss function used is global homography

+We trained all of the above models for 500 epochs.
+The obtained events files are saved in all_logs folder which can be used by tensorboard to visalize and analyze the results by simply navigating to all_logs folder and then write: tensorboard --logdir <name of the log folder>

+We also created bash files to be sent to the cluster to run these models.
+These bash scipts can be found in jobs folder

+Thank you